Last Updated on

 If you don’t track your progress how will you know what you are doing is effective?

 You should avoid weighing yourself daily as your weight will fluctuate, although you should weigh weekly.
-You should aim to gain around a half to a pound in weight each week.
+The aim is to gain around a half to a pound in weight each week.

 If you are not seeing the increase that you would expect then it is time to review what you are eating and how you work out.